AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/taxonomy.md

 The taxonomy page is created.
 In the **Success** dialog, you can tap or click **Done** dialog to dismiss the message or **Open** to edit the page in the [Page Editor.](/help/sites-cloud/authoring/page-editor/introduction.md)

+Take note of the resulting page name of the taxonomy page for use in the following steps.

 ## Editing a Taxonomy Page {#editing}

-A taxonomy is edited like any other page in AEM.
+You start editing a taxonomy page like any other page in AEM.

 1. Navigate to the [**Sites** console.](/help/sites-cloud/authoring/sites-console/introduction.md)